scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/6/17
+Today, I learned about strings, integers, floats, booleans, as well as python.
+A string is a series of numbers and letters that make up text.
+Integers are whole numbers, floats are real numbers, and booleans are true and false statements.
+When using these, we can tell the computer to remember data and display it later on.
+Creating variables is helpful because you can plug in data and pull it up several times.
+You can also do math using variables.
+Times is not x, it is *.
+2 * is squared.
+I used google docs to write code using variables for a conversation.
+I learned that python is a low level code, which means it is very close to the hardware, rather than high level code which easier to use.
+A jet has high level code because if it was low level code and something went wrong, the plane would crash.

+# Reflection
 ## 7/5/17
 Today, I continued working on my website.
 I picked the name Chipped because often times skaters will chip their boards, which makes it much harder to skate.
 I thoght it was catchy, so I went with it.
 Next, I moded the regular slideshow and turned it into a cauousel slideshow.
 The pictures scroll by themselves, rather than having to click the arrows to see the pics.
 Now, I am working on making different links so that I can access different pages on the site.
 I wan it to be a skateboarding site for people to take pics they like and use them for their backgrounds.
 I am hoping to add video as well, but the pictures are #1 right now.
 Finally, I am going to make the site look cooler by adding different colors and pictures.
 I learned how to make deep colors rather than very light colors.
 I was only changing one number, but you need to add/remove f's and numbers.
 Overall, I tried making the bacic things I added fancier.